Drinking Alcohol and Cholesterol Levels

 Postmenopausal women were in an eight-week controlled diet experiment.
 The control group drank no alcohol.
 One group consumed one drink per day.
 The third group had two drinks daily.
 The energy provided by the three diets was the same.
 After the diet, the researchers tested the HDL and LDL levels.
 Then they compared the latter groups to those of the control group.

 Women who had one drink daily had lower LDL levels.
 Having two daily drinks did not reduce them much more.
 One daily drink increased HDL some.
-However, two daily drinks greatly raised HDL levels.
+But two daily drinks greatly raised HDL levels.
 In short, one drink a day was good for cholesterol levels.
-However, two drinks per day was much better.2
+And two drinks per day was much better.2

 Drinking in moderation has a positive affect while smoking appears to have a negative affect on HDL levels.3